newrelic-experimental/ml-performance-monitoring/README.md

 ```

 ## Support

-New Relic hosts  moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
-You can find this project's topic/threads here:
+As an open source library, customers can interact with New Relic employees as well as other customers to get help by opening GitHub issues in the repository.

->Add the url for the support thread here
-and
 ## Contributing
 We encourage your contributions to improve ml-performance-monitoring!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
-If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.
+If you have any questions, or to execute our corporate CLA (required if your contribution is on behalf of a company) please drop us an email at opensource@newrelic.com.

-**A note about vulnerabilities**
+**A note about vulnerabilities:**

 As noted in our [security policy](../../security/policy), New Relic is committed to the privacy and security of our customers and their data.
 We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.